MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--View-or-Modify-Properties-on-a-Table-or-Field.md

 ---
 title: "How to: View or Modify Properties on a Table or Field"
-description: " Describes how to view or modify properties for a table or a field." ms.custom: na ms.date: 06/04/2016 ms.reviewer: na
+description: "Describes how to view or modify properties for a table or a field." ms.custom: na ms.date: 06/04/2016 ms.reviewer: na